 Although the address of the clinic is on Michigan avenue, the entrance of the clinic is on Erie street, just east of Michigan avenue.
 The Google map below has our clinic address marked properly.

 We are one door west of the TGIF restaurant in the 300 block of Erie, and across the street from the Corner Bakery at St. Clair and Erie.
-There is a very large mural on the side of the NIke building across from the clinic (currently of Marilyn Monroe).
-If you see this mural, you have found the clinic !

 If you are not still not sure, call 312-274-0197 (our front desk), and they can help.

-If you are unsteady, the best strategy is to either use the Valet, or have someone drop you off at the lobby of the Michigan/Erie entrance of our clinic (645 N. Michigan Avenue, but actually on Erie), have the person who drives you park in the Northwestern Memorial Hospital parking lot (222 E Huron).
+If you are unsteady, the best strategy is to either use the Valet, or have someone drop you off at the lobby of the Michigan/Erie entrance of our clinic (645 N. Michigan Avenue, but actually on Erie), and have the person who drives you park in the Northwestern Memorial Hospital parking lot (222 E Huron).
 Note that Erie is a one-way street going east that is entered from the Michigan Avenue side.
 A printable set of driving directions in a PDF form is here.

 Chicago has a very extensive public transportation grid that provides reasonably good (i.e. within 1 hour) accessibility to downtown from nearly anywhere within about 10 miles radius.